BARCELONA CITY BREAK

 Why stop now?
 Spend the day seeing the sights not included on your walking tour.
 Visit some of our favourite bars.
 Sit on terraces in the sun drinking world-class Spanish wines.
 Head up to the Bunkers with your Stokie best friends to watch the sunset with uninterrupted 360˚ views of the greater Barcelona area, from the Mediterranean to the Pyrenees.
 Come and party again, we’ve got the hook-ups so you’d be crazy not to.

-Monday 28th August: Valencia
+Monday 28th August: Barcelona

 Tuesday 29th August: Valencia